 Buying ingredients for one meal at a time

 “One of the first rules of saving money at the grocery store is to buy in bulk,” says Bailey.
 “Larger quantities equal less packaging and less waste, which means spending less money.”
 Non-perishables or things that can be frozen like meat are good to stock up on.
 Things like CSAs and cow shares can be good options for buying bulk as well, says Schneider.
 You can save even more by following this advice for bulk buying.

 Passing on leftovers

 One national survey found that two out of five people hate leftovers.
 We’re not sure how they got such a bad rap, but it is entirely undeserved.
 In addition to enjoying last night’s meatloaf and potatoes for lunch the next day, you can use ingredients that weren’t quite used up, like half a jar of salsa or cooked quinoa, to make a delicious new meal like a salad or grain bowl, rather than throw it out.
 “Creative uses of portions of leftover food can make for fun, money-conscious meals,” says Bailey.

 It’s a common misconception to think hand-washing your dishes is the more economical choice, but energy-star rated appliances are so efficient, they can slash your utility bills by more than $40 per year.
 If you have them, use them.
-Making sure to run a full load—and there is a right way to do that—and shutting off the heat drying part of the cycle to let dishes air dry instead can increase your savings.
+Making sure to run a full load and shutting off the heat drying part of the cycle to let dishes air dry instead can increase your savings.
 Check out 45 more kitchen mistakes you should definitely avoid.

 Eating too much meat